Subdivision Plat Submittal

 If a developer provides LCPA with a paper plat at the time of recording we will process it; however, it may take several weeks

 to complete and the conversion time cannot be estimated in advance.

-To upload Plat Dedication PDF and AutoCAD files, log in to our website, www.Leepa.org and
+To upload Plat Dedication PDF, AutoCAD file, and Lee PA Sub-Ownership Identification spreadsheet, log in to our website

 - In the upper right-hand corner of our homepage, login with your username and password.
 If you do not already have an account, create